What to Do When Your Car Insurance Company Leaves Your State

 How much notice does my insurance company have to give before leaving my state?

 When an insurer decides not to renew your policy — whether for personal reasons or due to a state market exit — they are legally required to provide advance written notice.
-Most states mandate between 30 and 60 days of notice, though some states require more (Kentucky requires 70 days; Wisconsin requires 60 days).
-The notice must also state the reason for non-renewal.
-If your insurer fails to meet your state's notice requirement, contact your state's Department of Insurance, as your coverage may be automatically extended.
+Most states mandate between 30 and 120 days of notice, and the notice must state the reason for non-renewal.
+California requires 75 days, Alabama requires 120 days, Texas now requires 60 days (updated in 2023), and most other states fall in the 30–70 day range.
+If your insurer fails to meet your state's notice requirement, contact your state's Department of Insurance immediately — your coverage may be automatically extended until proper notice is given.

 Will my rates go up when I switch to a new insurer after a market withdrawal?